braintelligencePL/project-manager-kotlin/README.md

 ## Implementation step-by-step

 Idea is to see how does project changes while time passes with each branch there some change to the project structure or just new features that were implemented.
+Start looking at application from endpoints [/infrastructure/adapter/incoming/rest/](https://github.com/braintelligencePL/project-manager-kotlin/tree/master/src/main/kotlin/pl/braintelligence/projectmanager/infrastructure/adapter/incoming/rest) and [tests](https://github.com/braintelligencePL/project-manager-kotlin/tree/master/src/test/groovy/pl/braintelligence/projectmanager).

 <BR>